orbitalchicken/Roadmap/README.md

     blueberry: add a way to disable the autostart

+    Xfce:
+        light-locker
+        whisker menu 1.7.2
+        xfwm4 4.13

+    KDE:
+        plasma 5.8.5
+        SDDM stays in autologin after OEM install

+    MATE:
+        nm-applet can't be left-clicked

 Linux Mint 18.3
 ===============

     implement an alarm clock
     add a dictionary

+    slick-greeter:
+        in live mode, show live-related info? (could be used to show the live login/password)

     cinnamon:
         track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate)